Logan Lerman: Percy Jackson to present

 Lerman played the lead, Marcus Messner, in Indignation, an adaptation of Philip Roth's 2008 novel of the same name, directed by James Schamus; his character is a student who faces antisemitism and sexual repression while coming of age at a 1950s Ohio college.
 Filming began in June 2015.
 Indignation premiered at the 2016 Sundance Film Festival, and was theatrically released in July 2016.
-It received positive reviews for both the film itself and Lerman's performance, with Tim Grierson of ScreenDaily writing that Lerman's work "seethes with his character's burgeoning arrogance and cynicism", and David Rooney of The Hollywood Reporter stating that Lerman gives "a performance of tremendous focus, maturity and depth of feeling, with exciting flashes of the umbrage that gives the film its title".
+It received positive reviews for both the film itself and Lerman's performance, with Tim Grierson of ScreenDaily writing that Lerman's work "seethes with his character's burgeoning arrogance and cynicism" and David Rooney of The Hollywood Reporter stating that Lerman gives "a performance of tremendous focus, maturity and depth of feeling, with exciting flashes of the umbrage that gives the film its title".
 Lerman also served as one of the film's executive producers, receiving his first such credit.

 Lerman played the Sidney Hall in Shawn Christensen's feature drama The Vanishing of Sidney Hall (2017).
 He was also an executive producer for the film, which began production in New York City in April 2016, and premiered on January 25, at the 2017 Sundance Film Festival.

 Lerman voiced Robert Conroy, a real-life soldier who worked with World War I hero war dog Sergeant Stubby, in Sgt.
 Stubby: An American Hero, an animated film which was released on April 13, 2018.

 In 2018, Lerman signed to star as lead Jonah Heidelbaum in the Amazon Video series Hunters, about a group of Nazi hunters in the 1970s.
 The show premiered in February 2020.
-Lerman also starred in two drama films that were released in mid-2020: End of Sentence, in which he plays an ex-convict who travels with his father to Ireland; and Shirley, about author Shirley Jackson, in which he plays one half of a young couple staying at Jackson's unstable household.
+Lerman also starred in two drama films that were released in mid-2020: End of Sentence, in which he plays an ex-convict who travels with his father to Ireland; and Shirley, about author Shirley Jackson, in which he plays one half of a young couple staying in Jackson's unstable household.

 Lerman was represented by Creative Artists Agency from January 2011 until September 2017, when he signed with William Morris Endeavor.

-Lerman has had a starring role in the Amazon Prime series Hunters since 2020.
+Lerman had a starring role in the Amazon Prime series Hunters (2020–2023).
 He had a role in the biographical drama Shirley (2020).
-In March 2021, Lerman and Jonathan Schwartz were announced as executive producers for the upcoming Sam Taylor-Johnson film Rothko.

-Lerman co-produced the drama Press Play (2022), alongside his producing partner Jonathan Schwartz.
+Lerman co-produced the drama Press Play (2022) alongside his producing partner Jonathan Schwartz.
 Also that year, he had a supporting role in the action-thriller Bullet Train.
+In June 2023, Lerman and Schwartz were announced as producers alongside Andrea Iervolino and Monika Bacardi on the Hollywood thriller Skincare, directed by Austin Peters.

+In 2025, he starred as the lead of the Sundance Film Festival romantic road comedy Oh, Hi!, directed by Sophie Brooks.
+It was theatrically released nationwide July 25, via Sony Pictures Classics.